Social security in France: Family

-Family benefits are granted to any French or foreign person residing in France, with a dependent child or children living in France under 20 (or 21 years for housing allowances to family and the Family).
+Family benefits are granted to any French or foreign person residing in France with a dependent child or children living in France under 20 (or 21 years for housing allowances to family).

 Old age

 All the schemes of basic and supplementary pensions in France work on the method of distribution.
 The schemes redistribute every year, in the form of pensions paid to retirees, contributions received that year from the assets.
-If the rules of the various pension plans in France correspond to different concepts, however they are based on common principles.
+If the rules of the various pension plans in France correspond to different concepts, they are based on common principles.
 All schemes incorporate mechanisms of solidarity: solidarity between generations (principle of distribution) and solidarity within a single generation (large redistributions between different occupational groups and gender).
 These principles of solidarity occurs both in the regimes, between the regimes and beyond regimes at the national level.
 There are transfers between the schemes, and therefore solidarity between the basic schemes, as well as mechanisms for schemes coordination.
-Solidarity at the national level consists of the minimum old-age pension assigned to all seniors who have limited resources, paid by the solidarity fund retirement (which also pay some family benefits), but also of state subsidies granted to certain regimes (farmers, SNCF, RATP, mining, marine ...), and finally of various taxes allocated to pensions.
-The retirement system in France is organized into three levels: a compulsory system, a scheme often mandatory, and optional arrangements.
+Solidarity at the national level consists of the minimum old-age pension assigned to all seniors who have limited resources, paid by the solidarity fund retirement (which also pay some family benefits), but also of state subsidies granted to certain regimes (farmers, SNCF, RATP, mining, marine, etc.), and finally of various taxes allocated to pensions.
+The retirement system in France is organized into three levels: a compulsory system, a scheme that is often mandatory, and optional arrangements.

 Solidarity allowance for the elderly (ASPA)

-The Allocation de Solidarité aux Personnes Agées (solidarity allowance for the elderly) (ASPA) is a French state pension for elderly people, whether former employees or not, on low incomes.
+The Allocation de Solidarité aux Personnes Agées (solidarity allowance for the elderly) (ASPA) is a French state pension for elderly people, whether or not they are former employees, on low incomes.
 It replaced the multiple components of the minimum pension (Minimum Vieillesse) from 1 January 2006.

-To qualify for ASPA, the recipient must live in France or French territory, and meet age and financial need criteria.
+To qualify for ASPA, the recipient must live in France and meet age and financial need criteria.

 Funding

 Contributions

-The French system of Social Security is financed largely by contributions based on the wages of employees.
-However, new funding policies have sought to broaden the base by taking into account all the household income while policies to promote employment led to lighten the burden of contributions on low wages.
+The system of social security is financed largely by contributions based on the wages of employees.
+However, new funding policies have sought to broaden the base by taking into account all the household income, and policies to promote employment led to lighten the burden of contributions on low wages.

 The income of social security schemes are traditionally divided along the following categories: